 An agency for space administration might be a solution, according to Dr. Michael, if there is an increased trend to outlaw space missilery.
 Such a trend could result in an international impasse similar to that of atomic weapons.
 However, an agency could be further complicated by smaller nations who want a part in anything of international significance.
 This, in turn, can result in pressure groups and complex power politics.

-If the UN should bear the costs of an international space program, it would still be costly to individual nations because there would be no military cost decrease-it would merely be added on.
+If the UN should bear the costs of an international space program, it

 Missile Shaker-